Basics > Overview

 Set up in minutes out of the box, or fully customize to suit your needs.

-The following video describes continuous integration, provides a demo of the application, and includes a summary of continuous deployment.
+The following video describes continuous integration, provides a demo of the application, and includes a discussion of continuous deployment.

 After a software repository on GitHub or Bitbucket is authorized and added as a project to circleci.com, every code change triggers a build and automated tests in a clean container or VM configured for your requirements.
 CircleCI then sends an email notification of success or failure after the build and tests complete.
 CircleCI also includes integrated Slack, HipChat, Campfire, Flowdock, and IRC notifications.
 Code test coverage results are available from the details page for any project for which a reporting library is added.

 CircleCI may be configured to deploy code to various environments, including AWS CodeDeploy, AWS EC2 Container Service (ECS), AWS S3, Google Container Engine (GKE), and Heroku.
 Other cloud service deployments are easily scripted using SSH or by installing the API client of the service with your job configuration.

 The following section outlines two examples of real-world CircleCI usage.

 Coinbase runs CircleCI Enterprise behind their firewall for security and reliability.
 The Coinbase case study report reveals that using CircleCI reduced their average time from merge to deploy in half, reduced operations time spent on continuous integration maintenance from 50% of one person’s time to less than one hour per week, and increased developer throughput by 20%.